st01c/st01c.github.io/_pages/curatorial.md

 featured_image:
 ---

-I have been co-curator of the Toronto-based [Vector Festival](http://vectorfestival.org/) since 2013.
+I have been co-curator of the Toronto-based [Vector Festival](http://vectorfestival.org/) since 2014.
 In 2019, I joined the curatorial collective of the [NEoN Festival](https://northeastofnorth.com/) in Dundee, Scotland.
-Since roughly 2005, I have been involved in many other curatorial projects in Canada, Germany, Austria, and the UK.
+Since roughly 2005, I have been involved in a number of other curatorial projects in Canada, Germany, Austria, and the UK.

 My curatorial practice engages broadly with experimental media art, often focusing on digital art, software art,  generative art, and experimental uses of video game technologies.